Use of Transmission and Reflection Complex Time Delays to Reveal Scattering Matrix Poles and Zeros: Example of the Ring Graph: Experiment

 To make the graph asymmetric ($L_1 \neq L_2$) we set the phase shifter to produce $\delta = 0.577$ cm.
 Thus we maintain the condition $n\delta \ll \Sigma$ up to $n=37$.

 The time delay analysis involves taking frequency derivatives of the measured $S$-matrix phase and amplitude data, and this demands fine frequency resolution and careful measurement.
 In order to obtain high-quality data, we first conducted a careful calibration of the Agilent model N5242A microwave vector network analyzer (VNA), utilizing an intermediate frequency (IF) bandwidth of 100 Hz and a frequency step size of $84.375$ kHz (about $3\times 10^{-4}$ of the mean spacing between shape resonances).
 The calibration process creates boundary conditions for the microwaves that are equivalent to the presence of the two infinite leads connected to the nodes of the ring graph.
+In other words, waves exiting the system will never return.
+In addition, the scattering matrix is evaluated at the plane of calibration as the ratio of ingoing and outgoing complex waves measured at that point.
 The plane of calibration is at the two nodes labelled by red dashed lines in Fig. \ref{schematic}(c).
 We then measured the $2\times2$ $S$-matrix of the graphs with the same settings of the VNA.
 By doing so, we minimize the measurement noise and acquire high resolution data.
 The phase of the $S$-matrix data was unwound into a continuous variation to eliminate artificial discontinuities in time delay due to $2\pi$ phase jumps.
 We also developed an algorithm for taking numerical derivatives of the experimental data utilizing variable frequency window smoothing settings.
 Given the number of data points in a smoothing window, we obtained the overall slope through a line fitting of all the data samples.
 The size of the smoothing window can be dynamically adjusted based on the variability of the phase and amplitude with frequency.
 All of these steps are required to generate high-quality time delay data for further analysis.
-Note that the numerical derivatives are taken on the raw $S$-matrix data without any normalization step or background subtraction, etc. There is no need to augment or modify the raw $S$-matrix data, as it contains all the information about the graph, including coupling, loss, scattering singularities, etc.
+Note that the numerical derivatives are taken on the raw $S$-matrix data without any normalization step or background subtraction, etc. There is no need to augment or modify the raw $S$-matrix data, as it contains all the information about the graph, including coupling, loss, and scattering singularities.